Thrombosis of the hepatic artery. Hepatic vein thrombosis

 Treatment

-The therapy strategy includes several components:
+The treatment strategy includes several components:

 1. Anticoagulants (heparin, pelentan).
 They prevent the formation of blood clots and promote recanalization (restoration of patency) of the vessel.